yashsugandh/react-todo-app/README.md

 The server is now up and running on **`localhost:3000`**

-The TODO's have been divided into three tabs
+The TODO's have been divided into three tabs:

 **1. Active :** In Active tab all the TODOs that are yet to be completed.

 **2. Completed :** In Completed tab all the TODOs that are completed are present.